FFmpeg Support

 • For files, the ffmpeg_options metadata can be used, for instance using the annotate protocol: annotate:ffmpeg_options="<arguments>":/path/to/file.raw

-Here’s an example of a SRT input and output that can be used to send raw PCM data between two instances:
+Here is an example of a SRT input and output for sending raw PCM data between two instances:

 Sender: